 Let's start by looking at whether unlocking is even necessary, before going through how to do it.

 Does it need unlocking?

-Before going through the rigmarole of getting your phone unlocked, it's worth checking to see whether it even needs unlocking.
+Before going through the rigmarole of getting a phone unlocked, it's worth checking to see whether it even needs it.

-If the handset's locked, you'll get an error message.
+If the handset is locked, an error message will appear on the screen.
 The messages vary, but are usually something along the lines of "incompatible SIM" or a request to enter an unlock code.

 How to unlock

-There are several different ways to unlock your phone and you might be surprised to find how easy and cheap most of them are.
+If it turns out the device is locked, there are several different options, and it's surprising how easy and cheap most of them are.

-But there are also a variety of do it yourself ways to get a handset unlocked.
+For those still in contract, their network is the most logical place to start.
+But there are also a variety of DIY ways to get a handset unlocked.
 We look at all of them below.